GuillaumeBriffoteaux/pySBO/docs/source/starting.rst

 The platform aims at facilitating the implementation of parallel surrogate-based optimization algorithms. pySBO provides re-usable algorithmic components (surrogate models, evolution controls, infill criteria, evolutionary operators) as well as the foundations to ensure the components inter-changeability.
 Actual implementations of sequential and parallel surrogate-based optimization algorithms are supplied as ready-to-use tools to handle very and moderately expensive mono- and multi-objective problems with continuous decision variables.
 The MPI implementation of parallel algorithms allows to execute on distributed machines.
 Box-constraints are explicitly integrated while more elaborated constraints must be handled by the user.

+At a glance:
+* Surrogate-Assisted Evolutionary Algorithms for moderately expensive problems
+* Surrogate-Driven Algorithms for very expensive problems
+* Mono- and multi-objective
+* Continuous decision variables
+* Parallel evaluations of the objective function
+* Parallel Acquisition Processes
+* Centered on Evolutionary Algorithms
+* Box-constrained problems

 Installation
 ------------